glorixz/optimalPurchaseSchedule/README.md

 # optimalPurchaseSchedule
-An sample solution for a category of recursive memorized problems.
+An sample solution for a category of recursive memoized problems.

 This algorithm is given an array containing the demand for a product, for each day.
 The goal is to find the optimal schedule with a purchase amount for each day for the